-If your baby is having his nap in a bright room, the initially falling asleep might be a problem although I have found, once the room is dark this process happens a lot faster.
-We all have a normal sleep cycle which means you’ll have brief wake ups.
+If your baby is having his nap in a bright room, initially falling asleep might be a problem although I have found, once the room is dark this process happens a lot faster.
+We all have a normal sleep cycle which means you’ll have brief wake-ups.
 A baby’s sleep cycle is 45 min which means he needs to learn to resettle back to sleep after 45 min.
-If he is having a brief wake up and the room is bright and filled with toys and things that can stimulate him, he will wake up more than he was meant to.
+If he is having a brief wake-up and the room is bright and filled with toys and things that can stimulate him, he will wake up more than he was meant to.
 They usually struggle to resettle back to sleep from this point.

-If you baby is having a nap in a dark room, the pineal gland will be “turned on” and a little bit of Melatonin will be released into the bloodstream and he will have a much better quality sleep.
-When he has a brief wake up in a dark room, he will not see anything and will not be stimulated unnecessary.
+If your baby is having a nap in a dark room, the pineal gland will be “turned on” and a little bit of Melatonin will be released into the bloodstream and he will have much better quality sleep.
+When he has a brief wake-up in a dark room, he will not see anything and will not be stimulated unnecessarily.
 The resettling process back to sleep will happen a lot easier and quicker.